National Register Listings in

 Today, Iron County continues to cherish its mining heritage while embracing the opportunities brought by tourism and outdoor recreation.
 Historical sites and museums offer a glimpse into the county's past, and natural attractions invite visitors to explore the stunning wilderness of the region.
 Though impacted by economic shifts, Iron County retains a unique identity shaped by its iron mining legacy and the resilience of its community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Iron County, Michigan.
+This timeline provides a concise overview of the key events in the history of Iron County, Michigan.

 • 1600s: Native American tribes, including the Ojibwa, Ottawa, and Potawatomi, inhabit the area that will later become Iron County, MI.